geopython/pygeoapi/docs/source/cql-filter.rst

 Steps to generate and execute CQL endpoints
 -------------------------------------------

-pygeoapi is a Python server implementation of the OGC API suite of standards.
-The ssimplementation of CQL is based on OGC API - Features - Part 3: Common Query Language document that defines the schema for a JSON document and exposes the set of properties or keys that may be used to construct CQL expressions for pygeoapi.

 * Install and run pygeoapi on localhost following the steps specified here

 * Go to OpenAPI documentation

 .. image:: /_static/cql-filter/open_doc.png
-   :scale: 100%
    :alt: generate and execute CQL endpoints
    :align: center